ljcolling/sustainable-computing/src/text/introduction.md

 Thank you to everyone who attended the first EIC workshop.
 We hope you enjoyed it as much as we did.

-Copies of all the presentations are available under [resources](#resources) and recordings of the presentations will be available soon.
+Copies of the slides and recordings of the presentations are available under [resources](#resources).

 In the meantime, we are building a community focused on promoting environmentally sustainable computational research.
 To join, please fill out the